 Number Systems

-A. The decimal number System (Base-10 Number System)
+A. Decimal Number System (Base-10 Number System)

 For decimal system, the symbols (or digits) used to represent numbers in the system are 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9, for example, number 526 or number 526.38.